Key Breed Facts

 Shoulders are well laid back and muscular with dogs having straight, well-muscled front legs.
 They have deep chests and straight powerful backs with strong muscular and broad loins.
 Ribs are quite well sprung with dogs showing a slight tuck up which adds to their athletic appearance.
 They have powerful, strong back legs and their feet are short with dogs having firm pads and strong nails.
 Tails are set low being thicker at the base before tapering to the tip.
 Dogs hold their tails either straight or slightly curved.

-When it comes to their coat, the Hamiltonstovare boasts having a double coat that consists of a short, close and soft undercoat which is typically that much thicker during the colder winter months and an extremely weather resistant top coat that lies close to the body.
+When it comes to their coat, the Hamiltonstövare boasts having a double coat that consists of a short, close and soft undercoat which is typically that much thicker during the colder winter months and an extremely weather resistant top coat that lies close to the body.
 The hair on the underside of a dog's tail is longer and they have a lot of hair growing between their paw pads.
-The accepted breed colour is as follows:
+The accepted breed colour Kennel Club registration are as follows:

 These handsome dogs are not the best choice for first time owners because they need to be socialised, trained and handled by people who are familiar with the particular needs of this type of high-energy, intelligent dog and one that boasts such a high prey drive.
 They have a tremendous amount of stamina and will happily follow their noses for hours if allowed.
 As such, they need to be given a tremendous amount of daily exercise which has to include indulging these dogs in the thing they do best - namely hunting.